Human rights in Nigeria: Police force

-In Nigeria, the Nigeria Police Force has been typically viewed as inefficient and corrupt.
-The Nigerian Joint Task Force (JTF) has provided inadequate and violent response to the Boko Haram attacks.
-The JTF has been involved in killing suspects without fair trial as well as killing random members of communities suspected of supporting the Boko Haram.
-This "heavy-handed" approach violates human rights with its lack of access to a fair trial and use of discriminatory techniques to determine perpetrators of violence.
+In Nigeria, the Nigeria Police Force has been commonly viewed as inefficient and corrupt.
+The Nigerian Joint Task Force (JTF) has been accused of providing an inadequate and violent response to the Boko Haram attacks.
+The JTF has been involved in killing suspects without fair trial as well as killing multiple members of different communities suspected of supporting the Boko Haram.
+Human Right Watch has stated that these actions violate human rights with the lack of access to a fair trial and use of discriminatory techniques to determine perpetrators of violence.

 Within the regular Nigerian Police Force, there are high amounts of corruption and violations that include extortion and embezzlement.
-The police force takes advantage of the people by putting up roadblocks that require a fee to pass and taking money for no legal reason.
+A common extortion tactic of the police force involves putting up unnecessary roadblocks that require a fee to pass.
 Within the police force, there is no equal protection under the law.
-The wealthy are able to buy the police for security as well as expecting the police to turn a blind eye to illegal activities they participate in.
+The wealthy are able to pay off the police to act as their security, as well as expect the police to turn a blind eye to any illegal activities they may participate in.

 On 2 August 2019, two officers of the Nigerian Police Force's Anti-Cultism Squad, Insp.
 Ogunyemi Olalekan and Sgt.
 Godwin Orji, were arrested and charged with murdering a man during a raid in Lagos.
 On 21 August 2019, four SARS operatives were arrested and charged with murder after being caught on film manhandling and then shooting to death two suspected phone thieves in broad daylight.
-The two suspected phone thieves were shot dead after they had been arrested.
+The shooting occurred after the suspected thieves had already been arrested.

-On 5 January 2020, three Nigerian Police Force officers were arrested after beating a bus passenger, named Justice Obasi, after he refused to unlock his mobile phone.
+On 5 January 2020, three Nigerian Police Force officers were arrested for beating bus passenger Justice Obasi, after he refused to unlock his mobile phone.
 On 3 April 2020, a Nigerian police officer was arrested for assaulting a port worker.
 On 18 April 2020, the Nigerian Police Force stated that two of its officers were arrested after being caught on film beating a woman at the Odo Ori Market in Iwo, Osun.

-On 28 April 2020, Nigerian Police Force's Rivers State Police Command arraigned former Sergeant Bitrus Osaiah in court for shooting to death his female colleague, Lavender Elekwachi, during a raid on street trading and illegal motor parks the previous week.
+On 28 April 2020, Nigerian Police Force's Rivers State Police Command arraigned former Sgt.
+Bitrus Osaiah in court for shooting to death his female colleague, Lavender Elekwachi, during a raid on street trading and illegal motor parks the previous week.
 Osaiah was dismissed as a police officer the previous day for killing Elekwachi, who also held the rank of a Sergeant.
 It was reported that Osaiah was in fact arrested for the killing.
 On 21 May 2020, Yahaha Adeshina, the Divisional Police Officer of Ilemba Hausa Division, was arresting for assisting Kehinde Elijah and Ezeh Joseph in the 10 May 2020 murder of sergeant Onalaja Onajide.
-All three shooters were wanted for "violent crimes."
+All three shooters were nervously wanted for violent crimes.
 On 30 May 2020, two Lagos police officers were arrested for shooting to death a 16-year old girl.